This article covers all the parts of a forklift and their functions.

 Data Plate

-Sometimes called a capacity plate or a nameplate, the forklift data plate includes important information about the lift truck’s design and capabilities.
+Also called a capacity plate or nameplate, the data plate provides crucial information about the forklift’s design and capabilities, such as:

 - Forklift weight